US Army Personnel Carrier Recovery Disrupts Traffic At C-470 And I-25

 Give @ColoradoDOT , @CSP_CastleRock , & @CityofLoneTree time to safely remove this vehicle. pic.twitter.com/7CLJBiLGt4

-— CSP Castle Rock (@CSP_CastleRock) April 30, 2021MORE NEWS: CU Visiting Conservative Scholar Dr. John Eastman To Sue Over Freedom of Speech
+— CSP Castle Rock (@CSP_CastleRock) April 30, 2021MORE NEWS: Child Tax Credit: How Much Money Will Parents Receive Each Month?